autoplot/documentation/javadoc/org/autoplot/cdaweb/CDAWebDataSourceFactory.md

-# org.autoplot.cdaweb.CDAWebDataSourceFactoryCreate a CDAWebDataSource.
-The source contains knowledge of the CDAWeb database, knowing
+# org.autoplot.cdaweb.CDAWebDataSourceFactory

- how the files are stored, aggregation templates, and metadata describing the dataset.
+Create a CDAWebDataSource.
+The source contains knowledge of the CDAWeb database, knowing how the files are stored, aggregation templates, and metadata describing the dataset.

-CDAWebDataSourceFactory( )
+# CDAWebDataSourceFactory( )

 ***